Vulnerable Sector Check

-To ensure that the College is fulfilling its mandate of public protection under the Regulated Health Professions Act, 1991, and the Midwifery Act, 1991, as of April 1, 2019, all applicants must submit the results of a Vulnerable Sector Check (VS Check) as part of their application for registration with the College.
+To ensure that the College is fulfilling its mandate of public protection under the Regulated Health Professions Act, 1991, and the Midwifery Act, 1991, all applicants must submit the results of a Canadian Vulnerable Sector Check (VS Check) as part of their application for registration with the College.

 In accordance with the Registration Regulation, prior to registration with the College, which enables employment as a midwife in Ontario, an applicant must be deemed suitable to practise the profession.
 To determine suitability, applicants must provide evidence that they have not been found guilty of any criminal offence, or other offence.
 In addition, there must be nothing in an applicant’s previous conduct that would afford reasonable grounds for the belief that the applicant will not practise midwifery with decency, honesty, integrity and in accordance with the law.

 To prevent delays and to ensure that your VS Check meets the Criminal Record Screening Policy College requirements, please ensure that your VS Check form is completed correctly and please note the following: